nextflow-io/cwl2nxf/README.md

 * Subworkflows.
 	* Currently each workflow step must be an individual CWL commandline tool file
 * JS expressions are currently not implemented
+* Record types
+* outputBinding only supports 'glob'. outputEval and loadContents are unsupported.

 Building cwl2nxf
 -----------